 Schoolteacher starts dating the local doctor unware her best friend and colleague is in love with HIM too.
 Nasty student kicks-off a malicious lie that the doctor is having a clandestine affair with schoolteacher's friend...

-First film version of The Children's Hour using a hetty triangle rather than the play's original lesbian theme.
+First film version of The Children's Hour using a hetty (straight) triangle of love rather than the play's original lesbian theme.

 Dir: William Wyler | Miriam Hopkins & Merle Oberon

-Gauche girl adjusts to her new role as an aristocrat's wife and living in the shadow of his first wife, Rebecca.
-The housekeeper, obsessed by Rebecca, tries to drive new wife into madness.
+Gauche girl adjusts to her new role as an aristocrat's wife and lives in the shadow of his first wife, Rebecca.
+The housekeeper, obsessed by Rebecca, tries to drive the new wife into madness.
 Spooky.

 Dir: Alfred Hitchcock | Joan Fontaine & Judith Anderson